Tail-GAN: Learning to Simulate Tail Risk Scenarios: Numerical experiments: methodology and performance evaluation

-As {\TGAN-Raw} is trained with the PnLs of single-asset portfolios, it shares the same spirit as Quant-GAN (\citet{wiese2020quant}) as well as many GAN-based generators for financial time series (such as \citet{ koshiyama2020generative,marti2020corrgan,ni2020conditional,takahashi2019modeling,li2020generating}). {\TGAN-Static} is trained with the PnLs of multi-asset portfolios which is more flexible than {\TGAN-Raw} by allowing different capital allocations among different assets.
+{\TGAN-Raw} is trained with the returns of single assets, similarly to previous GAN-based generators such as Quant-GAN (\citet{wiese2020quant})or \citet{ koshiyama2020generative,ni2020conditional,takahashi2019modeling,li2020generating}). {\TGAN-Static} is trained with the PnLs of multi-asset portfolios which is more flexible than {\TGAN-Raw} by allowing different capital allocations among different assets.
 This could potentially capture the correlation patterns among different assets.
 In addition to the static portfolios, {\TGAN} also includes dynamic strategies to capture temporal dependence information in financial time series.

 \FloatBarrier